thierrygosselin/grur/README.md

 Change log, version, new features and bug history lives in the [NEWS.md file](https://github.com/thierrygosselin/grur/blob/master/NEWS.md)

+**grur v.0.0.10 2018-04-26**

+`grur's` dependencies: \* I transferred to `Suggests` section these packages: lightgbm, missRanger, randomForestSRC, ranger, rmarkdown, rmetasim, strataG, xgboost. \* Functions thate requires specific package will now say so. \* Reason: people only interested in `missing_visualization` don't have to install all the required packages required for imputations or simulations. `simulate_rad`: with the latest R release (3.5.0), Check now throw a new note: **Note: next used in wrong context: no loop is visible at simulate\_rad.R:189** I replaced `next` inside `sapply` with `while`.

 **grur v.0.0.9 2017-10-27**

 -   `lightGBM` option to conduct the imputations is fully functional

-**grur v.0.0.8 2017-10-24**

--   worked on `missing_visualization` to get better output figures with large number of pop
--   worked on imputation algorithm to prep for the use of `lightGBM` package

 #### Roadmap of future developments

 -   Integrate more imputation method.
--   Workflow tutorial and vignettes to further explore some problems.
+-   Workflow tutorial to further explore some problems.
 -   Use Shiny and ggvis (when subplots and/or facets becomes available for ggvis).
 -   Until publication **grur** will change rapidly, stay updated with releases and contribute with bug reports.
 -   Suggestions ?